 The smell from baking these seeds was incredibly intoxicating.
 It smelled almost like honey to me, and when filling the house, instantly made me want to make some greek yogurt with honey and fresh fruit.
 And while I waited this is exactly what I did.
 Who said baking has to be all work anyways?

 - Add 250g of your leaven to a large mixing bowl

-- Pour in 710g H2O @ 82ºF (this is slightly warmer than usual for me, it’s cold in the house now) and mix with your hands until completely dissolved
+- Pour in 710g warm water and mix with your hands until completely dissolved

 - Add 800g white flour and 200g whole wheat flour and mix with your hand until all the dry flour is incorporated throughout